eth-cscs/alps-uenv/docs/userlab-2024-tutorial.md

 }
 ```

-### a more complicated example
+### A more complicated example

-use a view to build
+Use a view to build Arbor, a neuroscience application that can optionally use MPI, CUDA and Python.

+We use a uenv that was developed for Arbor [using a uenv recipe](https://github.com/eth-cscs/alps-uenv/blob/main/recipes/arbor/v0.9/gh200/environments.yaml).

 ```console
 git clone --depth=1 --branch=v0.9.0 git@github.com:arbor-sim/arbor.git
 mkdir build